-When singing a song, there are definitive notes that singers are aiming for.
+There are definitive notes that singers are aiming for when singing a song.
 Popular Western music songs are set in a diatonic key that generally consists of 7 notes on a scale.
-These notes are often identified by the number in which they occur (for example tonic note or dominant note), the alphabetical musical note (For example C, A, or G), or the solfege note (for example do re mi).
-If you are singing a song and hit the incorrect note, you are off-key, or off-pitch.
+These notes are often identified by the number in which they occur (for example, tonic note or dominant note), the alphabetical musical note (For example, C, A, or G), or the solfege note (for example, do re mi).
+If you are singing a song and hit the incorrect note, you are off-key or off-pitch.
 When you sing higher than the right note, you are considered sharp.
 When you sing lower than the right note, you are considered flat.

 Related Post: How To Not Sing Flat

 If you are hitting many of the wrong notes in a song, you are generally considered to be pitchy.
 Now, do note that singing well is not about singing each note perfectly.
-Our voices are not exactly tunes like a piano or other instrument can be, so all singers are technically pitchy, but to an extent that is meant to be unnoticeable when performing.
+Our voices are not precisely tuned like a piano or other instruments can be, so all singers are technically pitchy, but to the extent that is meant to be unnoticeable when performing.
 When you're fully pitchy, though, it can be very noticeable, even to non-musicians.

 A pitchy singer is often lacking one or more of the three: experience, confidence, and ear training.
 When you're first learning to sing, it can be hard to hit all the right notes at first.
 But with practice, you will be able to control some of that pitchiness and get better over time.
 Singers at any stage can also experience stage fright and anxiety that can cause them to be pitchy and shaky when trying to hit the right notes.
 Beginners also lack ear training, which is the act of training your ear to be able to audibly understand music theory.